 Available as a Free Standing Elective

 This module introduces students to the main principles of Microeconomics.
 More specifically, its purpose is to introduce students to the economic analysis of decision-making of both households and firms and of how markets work.
 Furthermore, the module analyses and evaluates the rationales for government intervention in markets.
+It introduces the discussion about the effects of decision-making by all economic actors in the achievement of more or less sustainable outcomes.
 By introducing students to the method, content and scope of microeconomic analysis, the module outlines basic concepts necessary for further study in all areas of Economics and is useful in all related disciplines including Business Studies, Management and Marketing.
 The module assumes no previous knowledge of economics.

 Intended Learning Outcomes

-recognise and explain the theoretical basis of economic decision making; will be achieved by assessments: 1, 2analyse the role of markets and market imperfections; will be achieved by assessments: 2explain the importance and scope of governmentregulations; will be achieved by assessments: 2apply economic reasoning and analysis to a variety of real-world contexts; will be achieved by assessments: 1, 2evaluate government policy and regulation; will be achieved by assessments: 1, 2evaluate the effects of economic policy on different markets and market participants; will be achieved by assessments: 1, 2evaluate the effect of economic phenomena on market outcomes; will be achieved by assessments: 1, 2evaluate the effects of market participants' choices. will be achieved by assessments: 1, 2
+recognise and explain the theoretical basis of economic decision making: 1explain the importance and scope of government regulations: 1,2apply economic reasoning and analysis to a variety of real-world contexts: 1,2evaluate government policy and regulation: 1,2evaluate the effects of economic policy on different markets and market participants: 1,2evaluate the effect of economic phenomena on market outcomes: 1,2evaluate the effects of market participants' choices: 1,2analyse the role of markets and market imperfections: 1,2

 Description of Module Assessment